launchquickly/aws-docs/VPC.md

 ## Security Group

 - Stateful - inbound rules mirrored by outbound
+- Defines Type, Protocol, Port Range and Source (one of CIDR, Security Group, IP address) combination allowed

 ## Subnets

+- Added to VPC
-- Assign IP address ranges to
+- Assign IP address ranges to (CIDR block)
 - 1 Subnet = 1 Availability Zone
+- Can be Private or Public Subnet
+- Private IP address assigned by default
+- Public IP address can be added to all instance if auto-assign Pubic IP address is turned on for Subnet